Louise Gibson Annand: Personal life

-Annand was born in Uddingston, Lanarkshire, Scotland on 27 May 1915 to Emma Gibson and Walter D. Annand, both teachers.
+Annand was born in Uddingston, on 27 May 1915, to Emma Gibson and Walter D. Annand, both teachers.
 She attended Hamilton Academy where her father was English Principal.
 Her younger brother, Walter J. D. Annand, also attended the Academy and went on to become an aeronautical engineer and academic.

 During her lifetime Annand married twice, her first husband was Alastair Matheson of Skye.
 After the death of her first husband, Annand subsequently married Roderick MacFarquhar, the secretary of the Highland Fund (precursor of the Highlands and Islands Development Board) and a former member of the International Brigade in the Spanish Civil War.
 With MacFarquhar she travelled all over the world, visiting places such as Lapland, Cuba, China, the Faroes, Russia and Barbados before he, too, predeceased her in 1989.

 Some of Annand's other interests included the Soroptimists, climbing - she was a member of the Scottish Ladies Climbing Club, she managed to make it up almost every Munro - and the SNP.

 Education and work

-In 1933 she entered the University of Glasgow, graduating in 1937 with an MA (Hons) in English literature and language.
+In 1933, she entered the University of Glasgow, graduating in 1937 with an MA (Hons) in English literature and language.
 While studying for her degree Annand took evening classes in art.
 After university she attended Jordanhill Training College, where the College art master gave her lessons in art and encouraged her to attend evening classes at Glasgow School of Art.
-On completing college she went on to work as a teacher in various schools in Glasgow until joining the Schools Museums Service in 1949 as an assistant at Kelvingrove Art Gallery and Museum, and from 1970 to 1980 as the Museums Education Officer.
+On completing college she went on to work as a teacher in various schools in Glasgow.
+In the summer of 1946 she spent time at Carradale in Argyll working on the illustrations for Naomi Mitchison's novel, The Bull Calves (1947).
+She joined the Schools Museums Service in 1949 as an assistant at Kelvingrove Art Gallery and Museum, and from 1970 to 1980 as the Museums Education Officer.

 Annand produced 16mm films including the first-ever film about Charles Rennie Mackintosh in 1965.
 She was involved in and directed many other films throughout her life, though she dedicated a lot of time to her art as well.
 She first put her art-work on display in 1945 though participated in various solo and group exhibitions following.
 Her art mainly explores barren landscapes of unfrequented areas, mostly in Glasgow.
 Her style as an artist changed over time, influenced in part by The Glasgow Boys.
 She also painted abstracts, working with varied materials from pastels to watercolour.
 She produced her own publication in 1988, A Glasgow Sketch Book: A Quarter-Century of Observation, in which she depicted Glasgow architecture that was to be torn down.
 The last piece of art she exhibited before she died was a nude and she was honoured with a retrospective exhibition at the Lillie Gallery in Milngavie when she was 90.